 How Cohort Analysis Helps Optimize Results

-Here are a few tried and tested ways that cohort analysis can make you a better product manager and service provider.
+Here are a few tried and tested ways that cohort analysis can make you a better What is a product manager?
+A product manager is the person who’s job is to ensure a product’s overall success and leads the teams related to the product.
+This title… and service provider.

 Filter Out the Noise